![]() |

-was really surprised how much I didn't like this one after all the hype. shallow and muddled themes, treated the audience like they're dumb (why did we need like four flashbacks/overlays to confirm the nurse was the old man), and 30min too long. some great effects and successful body horror but even then it felt arbitrary sometimes. oh well
+was really surprised how much I didn't like this one after all the hype. shallow and muddled themes, treated the audience like we were dumb (why did we need like four flashbacks/overlays to confirm the nurse was the old man), and 30min too long. some great effects and successful body horror but even then it felt purely arbitrary sometimes.

 2026 is my year of Animorphs.
 I read a few books as a kid, and then listened to all of a podcast about it in college, but I've been collecting the physical books for almost five years now and I'm finally going to read through them all.